Yeast Infection

 But for nearly half of those women, it won’t be a one-time event; it will return.

-Even though it's the second most common vaginal infection (after BV), people brush it off as just a "hygiene thing" or something you fix with a cream from the store.
+Even though it's the second most common vaginal infection (after BV), people brush it off as just a hygiene thing or something you fix with a cream from the store.

 But when you keep getting yeast infections, your body is trying to tell you something.